-A future encryption capability may require a dedicated transmission channel.
-It is anticipated that 800 bit/s should be provided when required by allocating the bits 17-24 of the service channel.
+Encryption capability requires a dedicated transmission channel.
+This is provided when required by allocating the bits 17-24 of the service channel.
 This reduces variable data and video transmission rates herein by 800 bit/s.
 The 800 bit/s is referred to as the ECS channel.